auralangco/aura/book/004-control-flow.md

 Notice that we are pattern matching on individual elements of the list so we could use any integer pattern not only integer literals.
 Also if you're confused, the above program would print only `A list with init [1, 2, 3, 4] ending with 5` since it's the first pattern that matches.

-The `...` operator is called the *spread* operator it's used to insert values from a list into another.
+The `...` operator is called a *spread* operator it's used to insert values from a list into another.
 But in this case it's being used to capture sublists of a list.
 Notice both `init`, `tail`, `body` would be of type `List(Int)` even if they match only a single element.

 #### Destructuring Patterns